aaron's law - a tribute to Aaron Swartz

 For Aaron, it was impossible to develop technological innovations without thinking about the socio-political consequences.
 Rather, his technical innovations and projects were driven by socio-political issues.

-To follow up with his legacy and the impact on the here and now we take our time: from 11 January 2023 to 8 November 2023.
+To follow up with his legacy and the impact on the here and now we take our time: from 11 January 2023 to at least 8 November 2023.

 - Aaron Swartz helped build the "plumbing" for modern Hypertext and was part of the committee that drafted RSS.